dotnet/machinelearning/docs/code/IdvFileFormat.md

 use of LEB128 in places where we are writing values that, on balance, we expect to be relatively small, and only in cases where there is no potential for benefit for random access to the associated stream, since LEB128 is incompatible with random access.
-However this is not formulated into anything approaching a definite policy.)
+However, this is not formulated into anything approaching a definite policy.)

 ## Header